 I am a roboticist who is fascinated by planning and control for agile legged robots.
 Professionally, I work as a software engineer at Agility Robotics on locomotion motion planning for the Digit robot.

-I am a PhD student in Robotics at Oregon State University, advised by Dr. Jonathan Hurst and Dr. Ross L. Hatton.
-I am a member of the Dynamic Robotics Lab where I study modeling, control and motion planning as applied to legged robots.
-My research generally focuses on robust and agile bipedal locomotion, particularly applied to Agility Robotics’ Cassie Robot.
-I am currently working on methods that combine the power of deep learning, observed principles of legged locomotion from biologists and knowledge of the physics of locomotion.
+I earned my Robotics PhD at Oregon State University, advised by Dr. Jonathan Hurst and Dr. Ross L. Hatton.
+At Oregon state I was a member of the Dynamic Robotics Lab where I studied modeling, control and motion planning as applied to legged robots.
+My research generally focused on methods to combine the power of deep learning, observed principles of legged locomotion from biologists and knowledge of the physics of locomotion.

 During my undergrad I worked as a research assistant in Dr. C. David Remy’s RAMlab (Robotics and Motion Laboratory) where I worked with RAMone, a series elastic planar biped designed to study efficient locomotion.

 I also worked as a research assistant in a lab group lead by Dr. Glenn Green, M.D., and Dr. David Zopf, M.D., in the University of Michigan Medical School’s Department of Otolaryngology-Head and Neck Surgery.
 In this research I primarily worked on creation of patient specific surgical reference models and high fidelity surgical training models for pediatric procedures.
 Some of the models I contributed to are now sold through a University of Michigan startup, Make Medical.